Austin Stereo of Austin Texas

 Power it up

 With the volume all the way down, switch the amp or receiver to the desired input, and switch the power on.
 There is often a delay of up to 10 seconds before you will hear sound, so advance the volume slowly.
-Some amps will make a small "thump" sound when turned on, and this is perfectly normal.
+Some amps will make a "thump" sound through the speakers when turned on, and this is perfectly normal.

 Most stereos from this era were designed so that about 2 to 3 o'clock on the volume control is the maximum safe volume.
 Playing at a higher level can damage the speakers, or even the amplifier.
 If you feel that the volume at this setting is inadequate, you may need a different amplifier and or speaker combination for your room.
 Or it may simply be that you need to better place your speakers.